This is my account of using the Ubuntu and Lubuntu computer operating systems, as well as other free software.

 On 15 March 2017, Mike Hoye, Mozilla's engineering community manager, wrote that he didn't like the community response to the bug and that he would close the bug to outside contributors if people continued complaining.
 Just six hours later he cut off all outside input to the discussion.
 This all seems to contradict Mozilla Manifesto Principle 8, which commits the organization to "transparent community-based processes [that] promote participation, accountability and trust."
 With all user input to the bug cut off and only Jones allowed to post to the bug, he was able to dismiss everyone's objections in a response post that will probably be the "last word" on this bug.
 About restoring ALSA support he said "That isn't going to happen.
 Sorry."
 He also says "the machine I use most often is a 3 year old $500 HP Pavillion i3 based machine running Windows 10".
 It seems that the Linux users got steamrollered, although the bug has not yet been closed.

-My first inclination was to just install PulseAudio, but I didn't do this on the basis that there was a reason that the Lubuntu developers didn't just include it with Lubuntu 16.04 LTS.
+When this issue first came up, my first inclination was to just install PulseAudio, but I didn't do this on the basis that there was a reason that the Lubuntu developers didn't just include it with Lubuntu 16.04 LTS.
 Since I was already testing Chromium, which was just upgraded to version 56, I checked it and its audio works fine with just ALSA.

 I am going to continue to follow this issue, including how it impacts the longer term Firefox market share statistics, and update this article as new information arises.